 Inter Probe communications use the XHTML protocol for minimal firewall issues and ease of deployment.

-Additionally the Probes run in parallel, so a request for a whole enterprise view of ‘what Cisco Routers are near End of Support’, is processed at the same time on all the probes, greatly speeding up the process, and limiting the maximum retrieval time.
+The critical advantage of the Probe architecture is that data stays local and only information is transferred between Codima Toolbox systems.
+Additionally, the Probes run parallel operations, so a request for a whole enterprise view of ‘what Cisco Routers are near End of Support’, is processed at the same time on all the Probes, greatly speeding up the process, and minimising the retrieval time.

-Probes and Maps
+Probes and Network Maps